bfanger/language-dx-benchmark/Readme.md

 ## Why

-Being able to see the result of a code change _fast_ is a great developer experience (DX).
+Being able to see the result of a code change _fast_ is an important developer experience (DX) feature.